kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 ### Authorization

-Three new permissions are granted, each scoped as tightly as the existing model allows:
+The three writers each need permission scoped as tightly as the existing model allows.
+Two of the three already exist; one is new.

 - The external monitor sidecar's service account is granted PATCH on `persistentvolumeclaims/status`.
-It already has the GET and LIST permissions it needs on PVCs and PVs.
+The sidecar already has the GET and LIST permissions it needs on PVCs and PVs in its upstream RBAC manifest, so this is the only permission added.
-- Kubelets are granted PATCH on `pods/status.volumeHealth` for pods bound to their own node.
+- Kubelet PATCH on `pods/status` is already authorized today by the Node Authorizer, with the NodeRestriction admission plugin scoping it to pods bound to the kubelet's own node.
+No new authorization surface is needed for `Pod.Status.VolumeHealth`;
-- Kubelets are granted PATCH on `csinodes/status.storageHealth` for their own node only.

-Both kubelet extensions follow the same scoping pattern the Node Authorizer already applies to existing kubelet writes on those objects.
+  it is just another field reachable through the existing `pods/status` subresource.
+NodeRestriction's existing pod-binding check enforces own-pod scoping.
+- Kubelet PATCH on `csinodes/status` is new.
+CSINode has no `/status` subresource today, and the Node Authorizer explicitly rejects all `csinodes` subresources.
+This KEP adds the `/status` subresource on the CSINode resource and extends both the Node Authorizer and NodeRestriction admission so a kubelet can PATCH the CSINode whose name matches its own node and no other.
+The scoping is identical to the kubelet's existing PATCH of the main `csinodes` resource for `spec.drivers`.

 Nodes are explicitly not granted any access to PVC status, which is the central security improvement over the originally-rejected "node writes per-PVC health" design.

 ### Feature gate